dib-lab/2020-ibd/docs/main.md

 We searched the NCBI Sequence Read Archive and BioProject databases for shotgun metagenome studies that sequenced fecal samples from humans with Crohn's disease, ulcerative colitis, and healthy controls.
 We included studies sequenced on Illumina platforms with paired-end chemistries and with sample libraries that contained greater than one million reads.
+For time series intervention cohorts, we selected the first time point to ensure all metagenomes came from treatment-naive subjects.

 We downloaded metagenomic fastq files from the European Nucleotide Archive using the "fastq_ftp" link and concatenated fastq files annotated as the same library into single files.
 We also downloaded iHMP samples from idbudb.org.